“The Passover Lamb.” John 12:12-19

 Rejoice In His Light

-Sunday is the fourth Sunday of Lent.
-Lent is a special time of the year to remember that Christ came as a servant to live and die for us.
-Lent is a time of repentance and prayerful anticipation of Christ’s resurrection on Easter morning.
+Sunday is Palm Sunday the last Sunday of Lent, a time of repentance and prayerful anticipation of Christ’s resurrection on Easter morning.
 The panels are now purple, symbolizing mourning and remembrance of how Christ suffered for us.
 Christians, for centuries, have used color in divine worship to emphasize the redemptive action of God through his Son.
 Color, like music, plays an important role in the life of God’s worshiping people.
 Just as music is the “handmaiden to theology,” liturgical color complements the message of the seasons and occasions during the church year.
 Liturgical colors aid in addressing a specific “colorful” chapter in the life of our Lord and his church, retold annually by the church calendar.
 The primary role of color in divine worship is it allows us to see the Light of Life, Jesus Christ.
+Today is a special day of Lent as we remember Lite of Life entering Jerusalem triumphantly with palm branches raised in His honor.